gantners/CarND-PID-Control-Project/README.md

 As the track has mostly left curves i choose the "I" term factor so that the car is more to the inner side of the track and thus is able to drive a bit faster.

+### Speed Controller

+As the car was already able to drive around the track with a speed constant of 0.5, i wanted to add another pid controller for reducing the throttle when CTE of steering is to high.
+So i created another instance of my current steering controller and change the PID params accordingly.

+#### How the final params have been chosen

+For the steering controller it's already described in the steering controller section above.
+In general and especially for the speed controller it was mostly trial and error starting from increasing P and D alternatingly.

+I tried to implement twiddle for the steering controller but did not very much succeed with it, as it seemed odd to me to restart the sim for each param change.

+So the way i went about it, was to implement a sort of on the fly twiddle where the params are constantly changed and set back to the last known good configuration in case the CTE went too high.

+But this approach did no lead to better params than how i did it manually with trial and error.

 ### Summary